wilsonmar/python-samples/README.md

 * dijkstra-yt.py to calculate shortest path using heapq library
 * endecode-protobuf.py encodes/decodes a comma-separated list so each word in front of a # prefix has a char count, like Protobuf does for gRPC.
 * it-media.py to create a database of IT movies and sort them by rating, year, or title.

+* ml-metrics.py to use PyTorch & Scikit to generate metrics for Machine Learning.
-* mondrian-gen.py to generate a png art in the style of Mondrian.
+* <strong>mondrian-gen.py</strong> to generate a png art in the style of Mondrian.
+References macOS Keychain to keep OpenAI API key.

 * num2words.py simply converts a number input to its word.
 * otel-flask.py - a simple Flask app with automatic OpenTelemetry instrumentation
-* openweather.py to obtain from API calls and format weather data as fuzzy tokens
+* <strong>openweather.py</strong> to obtain from API calls and format weather data as fuzzy tokens

 * pengram2nato.py to use the NATO phonetic alphabet spell out a sentence.
 * perf-ns.py obtains timings in nanosecond-level resolution.
 * plotting.py to create common visualizations using matplotlib.
 * python-samples.py is a conglomeration of many features.
-* ml-metrics.py to use PyTorch & Scikit to generate metrics for Machine Learning.
 * pytorch-mnist.py Use PyTorch to build, train and evaluate a neural network to recognize a hand written digit MNIST

 * recursive-cache.py shows faster Fibonnici recursion calls when using functools cache.
 * roku-set.py opens Roku at a given IP address to the YouTube video specified.
 * roman2int.py converts Roman numerals to base 10 numbers.